amake/TinyLisp/README.md

 The Android REPL activity targets API 28 (min API 15).

-The CLI executable requires Java 8+.
+The CLI executables require Java 8+.

 ## Limitations
 - The point is to be small and simple, so many standard commands are missing